-Scenario analysis of business model (Click the image to see the full model)
+Scenario analysis of business model

 Of course, we cannot predict the future, but such a scenario analysis helps you reduce the risk of implementing a new business model.
 If you find out that some parts of it will easily break down in certain scenarios, for example because they are too costly to implement or do comply with government regulation, you may decide that this business model is too hazardous.

 An important part of your business model and strategy is, of course, your set of value propositions.
 You can use Enterprise Studio’s portfolio management functionality to manage your product or service portfolio, creating a growth-share matrix (a.k.a.
 BCG matrix) like the example shown below.
 You see the revenue, market share and market growth of a number of insurance products, and their classification as ‘stars,’ ‘dogs,’ ‘cash cows’ and ‘question marks.’
 This helps you identify opportunities for strategic investments, important products that need to be reinforced to protect their market share, low-performing products that could perhaps be phased out and so on.